What is My Health Hub?

 I have a suggestion for a webinar topic/presenter, who do I contact?

 The topics are chosen based on the requests we receive, so if you have a topic or presenter you would like to see, please email us at email@example.com.

 How do live webinars work?

 For live webinars, you will need to register beforehand.
-When you watch the live webinar you will receive a certificate automatically approximately seven days after the webinar or if you are a GP we will lodge CME points with Royal New Zealand College of General Practitioners (RNZCGP).
+When you watch the live webinar you will receive a certificate automatically within a week and if you are a GP, and provided your RNZCGP number when you registered, we will lodge CME points directly with the college.